Pepperi-Addons/LegacyDashboards/LegacyCrosssellUpsell/docs/readme.md

-# Legacy Activities Dashboard
+# Legacy Cross sell Up sell

 This addon works exactly like the legacy settings addon.
 The reason it was separated into a separate addon is so that the entry in the settings menu will only be displayed when the addon is installed to the client and not like the legacy settings that are always displayed.

 ## High Level
-- When the addon is installed to the client, a new entry is added in the setting menu.
-The addon append an iframe on the page and displays the Dashboard content from our Wsim (Backoffice old site) inside it.
+- When the addon is installed to the client, a new entry is added in the Setting menu.
+The addon append an iframe on the page and displays the Cross sell & Up sell page content from our Wsim (Backoffice old site) inside it.
-- The Legacy activities addon give you a view of:
-    - Chart of all your Reps acactivities in your company.
-    - Activities submitted by users on a map view with a pin for each Activity at the location it was created or submitted.
-    - List of all your Reps activities in your company.
+- The Cross sell/Up sell addon give you ability to configure new, edit or delete exiting campigans, bonus items, price tiers, fix & sum package bonus.

 You can filter this dashboard by:
   - Dates (from - to).
-  - Sales Reps (multi select list).
-  - Activity (types - multy select list).
+  - Types (promotion types like bonus items, price tiers etc..).
+  - Status (active or not).

 - The addon add the query "webAppIframe=true" to the url, the old backoffice know to read this query and to show only the relevant parts of the page (for example: without the page menu)